EduardoBojer98/dotfiles/README.md

-# Dotfiles for Hyprland, Waybar, and More
+# Dotfiles for random staff